-1) Planning
+- 1) Planning

 - Timeframe: 5-year estimate

 - Budget: DHHL and community to work together to raise the funds and secure other resources for the Planning Phase.

 - DHHL roles:

 - o Seek various approvals from the Hawaiian Homes Commission

-- o Prepare budget request and obtain HHC approval for planning funds
+- Prepare budget request and obtain HHC approval for planning funds

 - Procure and contract for planning services

 - Facilitate planning processes

-- o Maintain communication with community

-- Community roles:

-- Participate and comment throughout Planning Phase and as reports and studies are available for comment

-- o Participate in community meetings and beneficiary consultations

-- Provide testimony and attend HHC meetings

-- o Provide testimony and support DHHL CIP funding proposals to State Legislature - Support community capacity to engage/participate in the Planning process - Major action items in the planning phase are: - Since this project is a beneficiary-driven initiative, clarify and further refine the project description, including project outcomes, and clarify roles between DHHL and community. - Ahonui Homestead Association to pursue a Limited Right-of-Entry (30-day permit) from DHHL to visit the proposed project area. - Determine if DHHL Land Use designation needs to be amended in the Moloka'i Island Plan.\ - o Prepare Special Area Plan\, including a Cultural Resource Management Plan. - o Prepare "Kuleana Homestead" Settlement Plan\ specific to 'Ualapu'e location, including determine lot scenarios, options and configuration. - o Prepare State of Hawai'i HRS Chapter 343 Environmental Assessment.\ - Prepare a resource development plan/strategy for future phases Design, Construction, Community Development.
+- Maintain communication with community - Community roles: - Participate and comment throughout Planning Phase and as reports and studies are available for comment - o Participate in community meetings and beneficiary consultations - o Provide testimony and attend HHC meetings - o Provide testimony and support DHHL CIP funding proposals to State Legislature - Support community capacity to engage/participate in the Planning process - Major action items in the planning phase are: - Since this project is a beneficiary-driven initiative, clarify and further refine the project description, including project outcomes, and clarify roles between DHHL and community. - Ahonui Homestead Association has indicated to pursue a Limited Right-of-Entry (30-day permit) from DHHL to visit the proposed project area. - Ahonui Homestead Association has indicated to pursue meeting with Hawaiian Homestead Association representatives from Kahikinui to learn about their experiences with the kuleana homestead program and vision for their homestead association. - Determine if DHHL Land Use designation needs to be amended in the Moloka'i Island Plan. - Prepare Special Area Plan, including a Cultural Resource Management Plan. - Prepare "Kuleana Homestead" Settlement Plan specific to 'Ualapu'e location, including determine lot scenarios, options and configuration. - Prepare State of Hawai'i HRS Chapter 343 Environmental Assessment. - Prepare a resource development plan/strategy for future phases Design, Construction, Community Development.

-Items with an "\" indicate approval required by the Hawaiian Homes Commission.
+Items with an "" indicate approval required by the Hawaiian Homes Commission.

-2) Design

-- Timeframe: TBD.
+- 2) Design - Timeframe: TBD.
 It is too early in the process to estimate Design costs. - Budget: Communication between DHHL and community will be necessary to work together to raise the funds and secure other resources for the Design Phase. - Major action item in the design phase is to: - Prepare preliminary engineering report, including options and cost estimates for each option.